Cydhra/vers/readme.md

 The memory overhead of the bit vector implementation is significantly lower than that of other implementations.
 The x-axis is the number of bits in the bit vector, the y-axis is the additional overhead in percent compared to the size of the bit vector.
-Only the fastest competitors are shown to make the graph more readable (I would like to add the bio crate data structure as well, since it is the only truly succinct one, but it does not offer an operation to measure the heap size.
+Only the fastest competitors are shown, to make the graph more readable (I would like to add the bio crate data structure as well, since it is the only truly succinct one, but it does not offer an operation to measure the heap size.
 The same is true for the `bitm` crate, which claims to have a lower memory overhead compared to `Vers`,